anomalylabs/physical_product_handler-extension/README.md

-# Physical Product Definition Extension
+# Physical Product Behavior Extension

-The physical product definition for the Catalog module.
+The physical product behavior for the Catalog module.